iaigit/ai-for-disaster-management/README.md

 streamlit run app.py
 ```

-Don't hesitate to contact us if you find issues on running or deploying this repository.
+Don't hesitate to contact us if you find any issues on running or deploying this repository.